reachbheru/learn-js/Basics/Arrays/copyWithin().md

  Index starting from 0.
 When you copy stuff, this index shows where you begin copying.

-- Negative index counts back from the end of the array — if start < 0, start + array.length is used.
+- Negative index counts back from the end of the array, If the starting point you want is a negative number, you can add it to the total length of the list.
-- If start < -array.length, 0 is used.
+- If the desired starting point is smaller than the negative total length of the list, then the starting point is set to 0.
-- If start >= array.length, nothing is copied.
+- If the starting point is greater than or equal to the total length of the list, then no copying is done.

 ### end

 The index in a list starting from 0.
 It's where you stop copying stuff, When using **"copyWithin()"**, it copies everything up to but not including the "end" position you pick.

-- Negative index counts back from the end of the array — if end < 0, end + array.length is used.
+- Negative index counts back from the end of the array, If the ending point you want is a negative number, you can add it to the total length of the list.
-- If end < -array.length, 0 is used.
+- If the desired ending point is smaller than the negative total length of the list, then the ending point is set to 0.
 - If end >= array.length or if you don't pick an ending point, it automatically copies everything until the very end of the list.
-- If end is positioned before or at start after normalization, nothing is copied.
+- if the ending point is earlier than or the same as the starting point after adjusting them properly, then no items are copied from the list.

 ## Return value